anup26x11x2006/nicepage/README.md

-# NICEPAGE Made by anup.
+# NICEPAGE MAde by anup.